Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: RESULTS AND ANALYSIS

 \subsection{Baseline Performance: Image-Only Evaluations}

-Table~\ref{tab:comprehensive_vlm_comparison} presents our baseline evaluation across 32 state-of-the-art VLMs using the \texttt{image\_baseline} method—direct image-only prompting without SAVANT's structured reasoning framework.
-Models receive only visual input with a simple prompt asking "Is this traffic scene anomalous?
-Yes or No." Response times $T$ represent the average inference time per query, while token counts reflect the total tokens consumed (input + output) per evaluation.
-This baseline assessment establishes the performance floor for unstructured approaches and identifies the top-performing models of each family for subsequent structured reasoning evaluation.
+Table~\ref{tab:comprehensive_vlm_comparison} shows baseline results for 32 state-of-the-art VLMs using the \texttt{image\_baseline} method—direct image-only prompting without structured reasoning.
+Models receive only visual input with a simple prompt instructing it to classify the traffic scene.
+Response times $T$ are average inference times, and token counts show total tokens (input + output) per query.
+This establishes a performance floor and identifies the top-models per family for subsequent structured reasoning evaluation.

 This evaluation reveals clear performance hierarchies: top proprietary models (Gemini 2.5 Pro: 85\%, GPT-5: 83\%) outperform open-source alternatives (Qwen2.5-VL 72B: 75\%, Mistral Small 3.1: 74\%), with inference times varying from 2.6 to 24.9 seconds.